The last wedding invitation has been sent and now you can sit back and watch the RSVP’s roll in…right? Sometimes it’s not that simple!

 What you actually say: “That’s great!
 Let me just make a note of your numbers and catering preferences.”

 3. “Aunt Evelyn was supposed to let you know we’re attending!”

 What you wish you could say: “That’s a very complicated way to RSVP.”

-What you say instead: “I didn’t get the message, sorry!
-It’s great you can make it, can you just confirm how many are coming and if you have any dietary requirements?”
+What you actually say: “I didn’t get the message, sorry!
+It’s great you can make it.
+Can you just confirm how many are coming and if you have any dietary requirements?”

 4. “We’ll try to be there.”

-What you wish you could say: “I’ll try not to be annoyed by that reply.”
+What you wish you could say: “I’ll try not to be frustrated by that reply.”

-What you say instead: “No problem, we’ll just need a solid answer by this date for catering purposes, otherwise I won’t be able to hold a place for you.”
+What you actually say: “No problem, we just need a solid answer by this date for seating and catering purposes.”

 5. “Save two seats for me!
 I’m bringing my new partner.”